Cellone

 A cellone is a large cello invented in 1882 by the German luthier Alfred Stelzner.
-It is held like a cello but tuned (high-to-low) to E A D G, a fourth below the cello and two octaves below the violin.
+It is held like a cello but tuned (high-to-low) to E3 A2 D2 G1, a fourth below the cello and two octaves below the violin.
 Its music is written in the bass clef.
 Its body length and its breadth slightly exceeds those of a normal cello, but it sounds much deeper than a normal cello.

 It is rarely used by composers.
 One of the few works where it is used is the Sextet in D major for violino piccolo, violin, viola, violotta, cello, and cellone, Op.
 68, by Arnold Krug.